B1ue-Dev/Mercury/README.md

 - Clone this repository.
 - Install all packages dependency: ``pip install -r requirements.txt``.
-- Put your bot token, guild ID and channel ID you want to use as the modmail channel in ``.env`` file.
+- Put your bot token, guild ID and channel ID you want to use as the modmail channel in the ``.env.example`` file and remove the ``.example``.
-- Run the bot: ``python bot.py``.
+- Run the bot: ``python ./src/bot.py``.

 # Feature

-- A simple moderation mail system that staff/moderator can use to communicate with members.
+- A simple moderation mail system that members can use to get in touch with the moderation team.
 - Being able to block/unblock members from the bot.

+# Guide
+- For members: Send a message to the bot in DM.
+It will send the content to the modmail channel.
+- For moderators: Reply to the bot sent message to have your message sent back to the user through the bot.

 # Note